istio/istio.io/content/en/docs/setup/platform-setup/kubesphere/index.md

     - Debian Stretch 9.5 (`64-bit`)

 {{< tip >}}
-Disable the firewall or ensure your firewall meets the [port requirements](https://kubesphere.io/docs/v2.1/en/installation/port-firewall/).
+Ensure your firewall meets the [port requirements](https://kubesphere.io/docs/v2.1/en/installation/port-firewall/).
+If this is not immediately feasible, you may evaluate Istio and KubeSphere by disabling the firewall as documented in your distribution.
 {{< /tip >}}

 ## Provisioning a Kubernetes cluster

-1. Download KubeSphere to your Linux machine, it can help you to create a standard Kubernetes cluster (1.15 by default, KubeSphere also supports 1.13 and 1.14):
+1. Download KubeSphere to your Linux machine, it will create a standard Kubernetes cluster (1.15 by default, KubeSphere also supports 1.13 and 1.14):

     {{< text bash >}}
     $ curl -L https://kubesphere.io/download/stable/v2.1.0 > installer.tar.gz